dayer4b/anselmh.github.com/_posts/2013-10-06-working-on-the-road.md

 Wether you're just changing the location of your work in the same city or traveling to foreign countries – it all counts and all makes a difference.
 By being at foreign places you'll have new impressions, maybe even a foreign language or unknown culture.
 This is where our mind comes into place: When you see something new your brain thinks how to connect this to your known world.
 And that's where ideas develop.

 It might be the wrong thing to travel if you need a project to be finished – it is actually hard to just work after a schedule being abroad.
-But if you need some inspiration or new ideas it might be the best idea to just leave your usual place to work.
+But if you need some inspiration or new ideas it might be the best idea to just leave your usual place to work&hellip;

 ![Sunset over the ocean](http://img.anselmhannemann.netdna-cdn.com/img/blog/20130920-Italy--web-16.jpg)